-Wherever you drive in the Dead Sea, you’ll be guaranteed a phenomenally scenic drive, and for that alone, it’s worth leaving your hotel!
+Every single drive near the Dead Sea is basically guaranteed to be a phenomenally scenic drive.
+For that alone, it’s worth leaving your hotel.

 If you’ve enjoyed this guide to visiting the Dead Sea in Jordan. then do feel free to share using the below links.

 Disclaimer: This visit to the Dead Sea in Jordan was entirely paid for by myself.
 There was no involvement from the tourism board or the Crowne Plaza hotel.
 This is an independent guide.

 Enjoyed my guide to visiting the Dead Sea in Jordan?
 Pin it!